-Their quality of life dramatically improved with this street noise reduction strategy.
+Their quality of life improved dramatically with this traffic noise reduction strategy.
 The outside sound is so muffled it doesn’t wake her up.
 And she achieved energy efficiency without replacing her gorgeous windows.
 They no longer talk about moving.

 “It’s made a huge difference,” she said.
 Maggie loves that the inserts are nearly invisible, “Unless you know they’re there, you don’t know they’re there.”

-And while Indow Windows are sometimes referred to as interior storms, she doesn’t consider them that.
+And while Indow inserts are sometimes referred to as interior storm windows, she doesn’t consider them that.
 In her old house, she had storm windows she never once took off.
-In her new house, when they burned something cooking, they easily opened all the windows to catch a fresh breeze.
+In her new house, when they burned something cooking, they easily removed the Indow inserts and opened all the windows to catch a fresh breeze.

 “Indow Windows are not like storm windows,” she said.
 “You pop them out and you pop them in.
 It takes just a second and you don’t have to go outside.”